 Need Help?
 We're here to support you every step of the way.
 Contact our Exam Coordinator at Exams@icpa4kids.com with any questions you might have about completing the exam.

-Please realize that failure to comply with any part of these ethical and professional standards may result in forfeiting your right to complete the exam, and proceed with certification.
-Your checkbox during your registration process confirms your agreement to these terms.
+Please realize that failure to comply with any part of these ethical and professional standards may result in forfeiting your right to complete the exam and proceed with certification.
+Your checkbox during your registration process confirms your agreement to these terms:

 Confidentiality: Your identity is held in confidence.
-Only the ICPA Certifications Coordinator is aware of your name.
+Only the ICPA Exam Coordinator is aware of your name.
 In order to keep your identity confidential, please do not put your name or practice name on any part of the examination and do not include it in any of your answers.